Jim Wagstaff

-Early life and high school
+Early life

 Wagstaff was born and grew up in American Falls, Idaho and attended American Falls High School.

 College career

 Wagstaff was a member of the Idaho State Bengals for four seasons, joining the team as a walk-on.
 He played quarterback, halfback and defensive back.
 He was named All-Rocky Mountain Conference as a senior.
 Wagstaff was also a four-year member of the Idaho State track team.

 Professional career

-Wagstaff was selected in the 21st round of the 1958 NFL Draft by the Detroit Lions but was cut during training camp.
+Wagstaff was selected in the 21st round of the 1958 NFL draft by the Detroit Lions but was cut during training camp.
 He took a high school coaching position in Idaho and was invited to Lions camp for a second straight season but was cut a second time after suffering a knee injury.
 Wagstaff was teaching until was signed by the Chicago Cardinals in November of the 1959 season after the team suffered numerous injuries at the defensive back position and played in two games.
 He was re-signed by the Cardinals at the end of the season, but was cut on August 1, 1960.

 Shortly after being released by the Cardinals, Wagstaff was signed by the Buffalo Bills of the newly-formed American Football League.
 Wagstaff was named All-AFL in his first season with the Bills after intercepting six passes and returning one for a touchdown.
 He intercepted three passes in 1961.
 Wagstaff retired from playing football after suffering a severe injury during training camp in 1962.